Quraish Pur

 Quraish Pur, born Zulqarnain Qureshi (1932 – 5 August 2013) was a scholar, writer, novelist, columnist and media expert of Pakistan.
-He gained fame from hosting the TV program Kasuti (PTV) in the 1970s with Obaidullah Baig.
+He gained fame when hosting the TV program Kasuti (PTV) in the 1970s with Obaidullah Baig.

 Career and legacy

 Quraish Pur joined PTV in 1973 and worked there in various positions including the hosting of some shows until 1992, when retired.